glennhenry/cs-notes/docs/deep-learning/01-deep-learning-foundation/deep-learning-foundation.md

 ### Activation Function

 While predicting in machine learning, we often find that the relationship between dependent and independent variable is non-linear.
-Sometimes, it can't be easily approximated using line in linear regression.
-Remember that the point is to predict by fitting a line, so we must construct a complex function that fits the data.
+Sometimes, it can't be easily approximated using simple line like we did in linear regression.
+Remember that the goal is to predict next data by fitting a line, so we must construct a function that fits the data.
+The more complex relationship the variables have, the more complex the function would be.

 We can construct any complex function that captures non-linear relationship by summing up several function or lines.
 However, we may not achieve a desired function just by summing up all the line.